TheZooo/Code_Zooo/README.md

 # Code_Zooo
-Most code would be put here
+Most code would be put here (Note: some codes work with each other, look for similar names)